priyankaincode/Person-Image-Classifier-NN/README.md

 *Image files*

-Unfortunately, the images are all too big to be stored in GitHub, so they'll need to be downloaded from [HERE] ().
+Unfortunately, the images are all too big to be stored in GitHub, so they'll need to be downloaded from [HERE]().
 The folder contains the HD5 file already created to map the images.
 If this doesn't work for you somehow, you can just download the images and then run the array+and+label+data.py file to create your own HD5 data file (which will work with the models so long as they are stored in the same directory).

 *Models*